kwatts949/CurriculumVitae/README.md

 - Frequently used pairing in order to problem solve efficiently, requiring teamwork and communication.
 - Work in a team on a group project.
 - Hosted demo event for cohort.
-- OOP, TDD, MVC, DDD
+- OOP, TDD
-- Agile/XP
+- Agile
-- Ruby, Rails, JavaScript
+- Ruby, JavaScript, REACT
-- RSpec
+- RSpec, Jest
 - SQL, PostgreSQL
+- HTML, CSS & Chakra UI

 #### The Open University (Jan 2020 to Present)